daniel-dios/udp-calculator-tester/README.md

 (You just need to have installed jdk11)

 But also I've set up a GitHub action gradle workflow, that means, on every single commit a pipeline will execute all the tests you create!
+The good part here: it's using laboratory OS (ubuntu 22.04 and the OpenJDK 11.0.17(from Terumin))

 ## 🤔 Areas to improve